-The Importance of a Knowledge Sharing Culture (2022)
+The Importance of a Knowledge Sharing Culture (2023)

 What Is Knowledge Sharing?

-4 Benefits of a Knowledge-Sharing Culture
+5 Benefits of Knowledge Sharing Culture

-1. Encourages Collaboration and Communication
+1. Encourages collaboration and communication

 Establishing a process for knowledge sharing makes it easier for people to work collaboratively and communicate what they know to their team.
 It adds actionable steps to a process that otherwise may not happen consistently—it lets your staff know when and how to share their expertise.

 Large companies lose, on average, $47 million per year in productivity because they don’t have efficient systems set up for knowledge sharing.
 Employees take longer to complete projects and end up feeling frustrated while they struggle to get the information they need to get their work done.
-They may also lean on your IT department to solve small problems that they could address themselves.
+They may also lean on the company’s IT department to solve small problems that they could address themselves.

-3. Creates Knowledge Experts
+3. Creates knowledge experts

-Knowledge sharing allows your workforce to accumulate information and skills that would’ve been tough to build if they were going it alone.
-The process leverages your existing, internal experts and helps create new experts out of the rest of your team.
+Knowledge sharing can be an empowering experience for everyone involved.
+It allows the workforce to accumulate information and skills that would’ve been tough to build if they were doing it alone.
+The process leverages the existing, internal experts and helps create new experts out of the rest of the team.

-4. Sparks Innovation and Improvement
+4. Sparks innovation and improvement

-Knowledge sharing gives your team the power to tackle complex problems by allowing them to build on each other’s solutions.
+Knowledge sharing gives a team the power to tackle complex problems by allowing them to build on each other’s solutions.
 It fosters an innovative environment where staff members can lean on one another for problem-solving instead of shouldering burdens solo.

 In 2018, a team of researchers studied how knowledge sharing allowed for more innovation in online programming competitions.
 In each contest, competitors had one week to solve the same coding challenge.
 Each contest submission was public, so competitors could reference submissions as they came in, using them to inspire their own solutions.